KeNariya/cookie-simulator/README.md

-# cookie-simulator
+# lemonade-stand-sim
-A clicking game that is amazing
+An idle game with twist